There are so many amazing places to visit in Puglia, Italy. And this guide details the most beautiful Puglia destinations!

 Along the eastern coast of Puglia, you will find my favorite city I visited in the region, Monopoli, Italy.
-The small town isn’t as popular as many others along the coast but is still packed with incredible history and charm.
+The small town in Italy isn’t as popular as many others along the coast but is still packed with incredible history and charm.

 One of the biggest draws to Monopoli is its stunning beaches that stretch south of the town and are some of the best spots to relax and enjoy the Adriatic sea in Puglia.